-A project to address these issues is expected to be implemented by 2023, and includes the following key scope items:
+A project to address these issues is expected to be implemented by 2024, and includes the following key scope items:

-• Replace the four 10 MVA 66/22 kV transformers with two 20/33 MVA 66/22 kV transformers.

-- Replace the No.2 capacitor bank. - Install two new 66 kV circuit breakers to complete a fully switched ring bus.
+- Replace the four 10 MVA 66/22 kV transformers with two 20/33 MVA 66/22 kV transformers. - Replace the No.2 capacitor bank. - Install two new 66 kV circuit breakers to complete a fully switched ring bus.

 This project will address the asset failure risks due to deteriorated electrical equipment and provide some additional capacity to supply the station load.
-The total project cost in 2018 real dollars is approximately \$13.7 million ±30%.
+The total project cost is approximately \$20.3 million.